ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/currentappstatus.md

     *   Parsing an IFC file and exploring its content (e.g., listing elements, getting project info).
     *   Converting an IFC file to a Neo4j graph, with options for clearing existing data, batch size, enabling performance monitoring, and parallel processing.

+### 7. Optimization Tools (`tools/`)
+*   **`ifc_optimize.py`**: A tool to reduce IFC file size by removing duplicate geometry instances.
+*   **`optimize_all_ifcs.py`**: A batch processor to optimize multiple IFC files in parallel.

-## Current Implementation Status (Based on `implementation_plan.md`)
+## Implementation Status (Based on `implementation_plan.md`)

 *   **Phase 0: Environment Setup**: ✅ Completed.
 *   **Phase 1: Basic IFC Parsing and Schema Definition**: ✅ Completed.
 *   **Phase 2: Topological Analysis and Enhancement**: ✅ Completed.
 *   **Phase 3: Building the Knowledge Graph Pipeline**: ✅ Completed.
-    *   All core tasks including pipeline orchestration, data loading optimization (batching, parallel processing), CLI enhancements, domain-specific enrichment, and full integration testing are complete and robust.
+    *   All core tasks including pipeline orchestration, data loading optimization (batching, parallel processing), CLI enhancements, domain-specific enrichment, and full integration testing are complete and functional.
-    *   The pipeline, enrichment, and integration testing are now fully validated and production-ready.
+    *   Integration testing has verified successful creation of a knowledge graph with 306 nodes and 2328 relationships.
+    *   There is a non-critical issue with material node creation that affects material associations but doesn't prevent the core graph from being created.
 *   **Phase 4: Query Library and Documentation**: ❌ Not Started (or not yet reflected in detail in the codebase).
 *   **Phase 5: Extensions and Future Work**: ❌ Not Started.

+## Known Issues

+1. **Material Node Creation**: A type mismatch occurs when creating material nodes in the `create_material_node` function in `ifc_to_graph_mapper.py`.
+The error shows that a string is being passed where a map (dictionary) is expected.
+This affects material associations but doesn't prevent the core graph from being created.

 ## Key Features and Capabilities